MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/sdk-java-spring-data-v3.md

 ### Which version of Azure Spring Data Azure Cosmos DB should I use

 Azure Spring Data Azure Cosmos DB library supports multiple versions of Spring Boot / Spring Cloud.
-Refer to [azure Spring Data Azure Cosmos DB version mapping](https://github.com/Azure/azure-sdk-for-java/tree/main/sdk/spring/azure-spring-data-cosmos/README.md#which-version-of-azure-spring-data-cosmos-should-i-use) for detailed information on which version of Azure Spring Data Azure Cosmos DB to use with Spring Boot / Spring Cloud version.
+Refer to [Azure Spring Data Azure Cosmos DB version mapping](https://github.com/Azure/azure-sdk-for-java/tree/main/sdk/spring/azure-spring-data-cosmos/README.md#which-version-of-azure-spring-data-cosmos-should-i-use) for detailed information on which version of Azure Spring Data Azure Cosmos DB to use with Spring Boot / Spring Cloud version.

 > [!IMPORTANT]
 > These release notes are for version 3 of Spring Data Azure Cosmos DB.